-ТОРІС SG7 Natural Environment Adopted SG1 Placemaking Principle Adopted SG8 Water Management Adopted SG3/IPG3 Economic Development or formal adoption during 2020 SG9 Historic Environment Adopted SG4 Network of Centres Adopted SG10 Meeting Housing Needs Adopted SG5 Resource Management Adopted SG 11 Sustainable Transport Adopted SG6/IPG6 or formal adoption during 2020 SG12/IPG12 Delivering Development To progress for formal adoption during 2020 SPATIAL City Centre Strategic Development Fra mework This document will set out the stra regic planning framework for the future regen eration of the City Centre.
-It will help support and inework guide support delivery of the City ( of the recent consultation process, It is due to be reported to Council Centre Strategy and the associated District Re the City Centre SDF is currently being redraft generation Frameworks.
-Following the completion ted to reflect the consultations responses received. nitted to the Scottish Government thereafter before Glasgow North Strategic Development Framework This document establishes the strategic planning framework for the future development and regeneration of a significant area of North Glasgow, encompassing within its boundary the North Gateway/Canal area and a number of communities including Possil, Hamiltonhill, Springburn, Gilsochill, Sighthill, Maryhill, Milton and Royston.
+SG7 Natural Environment Adopted

+SG8 Water Management Adopted

+SG9 Historic Environment Adopted

+SG10 Meeting Housing Needs Adopted

+SG 11 Sustainable Transport Adopted

+SG12/IPG12 Delivering Development To progress for formal adoption during 2020

+SPATIAL City Centre Strategic Development Framework This document will set out the strategic planning framework for the future regeneration of the City Centre.
+It will help support and guide support delivery of the City Centre Strategy and the associated District Regeneration Frameworks.
+Following the completion of the recent consultation process, the City Centre SDF is currently being redrafted to reflect the consultations responses received.
+It is due to be reported to Council Committee for approval in October and submitted to the Scottish Government thereafter before adoption as Supplementary Guidance to the City Development Plan by the end of 2020.
+Glasgow North Strategic Development Framework This document establishes the strategic planning framework for the future development and regeneration of a significant area of North Glasgow, encompassing within its boundary the North Gateway/Canal area and a number of communities including Possil, Hamiltonhill, Springburn, Gilsochill, Sighthill, Maryhill, Milton and Royston.
 A draft version of the North SDF has been completed and will be issued for consultation during Summer 2020.
-Following the consultation process, the document will be reviewed with an intention to submit to the Scottish Government by the end of 2020, subject to Council approval. was approved for adoption follo ation of the Govan and Partick areas of the City.
-It The intention is that this document will be adopted Greater Easterhouse Strategic Development Framework wester in the area, which incorporates a wide western edge of the boundary.
-It w range of neighbourhoods in the Easterhouse vill also cover the 7 Lochs Wetland Park and t SDF is currently being prepared, with the inte ment and regeneration of the Greater Easterhouse area, extending to Ruchazie and Cranhill to the the proposed Community Growth Areas identified ention to go out to consultation early in 2021.
-An of the inner East End of Glasg neighbourhoods such as Calton SDF has been prepared and is v, encompassing within its boundary an are Dennistoun, Camlachie, Parkhead, Shettlestc velopment and regeneration of a significant area a extending east from High Street and including on and Tollcross.
-A working draft of the Inner East anned consultation which is currently planned for purse. from Glasgow Green to Y from Glasgow Green to Yoker.
-It w ment and regeneration of the River Clyde corridor on to the Scottish Government.
-The intention is that oment Plan on 31st July 2020.
+Following the consultation process, the document will be reviewed with an intention to submit to the Scottish Government by the end of 2020, subject to Council approval.
+Govan Partick Strategic Development Framework This document sets out the strategic planning framework for the future regeneration of the Govan and Partick areas of the City.
+It was approved for adoption following submission to the Scottish Government.
+The intention is that this document will be adopted as supplementary guidance to the City Development Plan on 31st July 2020.
+Greater Easterhouse Strategic Development Framework This document will set out the strategic planning framework for the future development and regeneration of the Greater Easterhouse area, which incorporates a wide range of neighbourhoods in the Easterhouse area, extending to Ruchazie and Cranhill to the western edge of the boundary.
+It will also cover the 7 Lochs Wetland Park and the proposed Community Growth Areas identified in the City Development Plan.
+The SDF is currently being prepared, with the intention to go out to consultation early in 2021.
+An updated programme to adoption will be published in due course.
+Inner East Strategic Development Framework This document will set out the strategic planning framework for the future development and regeneration of a significant area of the inner East End of Glasgow, encompassing within its boundary an area extending east from High Street and including neighbourhoods such as Calton, Dennistoun, Camlachie, Parkhead, Shettleston and Tollcross.
+A working draft of the Inner East SDF has been prepared and is currently being reviewed in advance of the planned consultation which is currently planned for Autumn 2020.
+An updated programme to adoption will be published in due course.
+River Corridor Strategic Development Framework This document sets out the strategic planning framework for the future development and regeneration of the River Clyde corridor from Glasgow Green to Yoker.
+It was approved for adoption following submission to the Scottish Government.
+The intention is that this document will be adopted as Supplementary Guidance to the City Development Plan on 31st July 2020.